FREE GUIDE: 100 Figures They Didn't Teach You in School

 - Henry Smith, 18

 Their sacrifice in the struggle for civil rights should never be forgotten.
+Learn how you can Participate in preserving and promoting these important stories.

 Want to learn about another date?
 Check our calendar to explore Black history throughout the year.